WCIS-FM: WVOA/WXBB/The Dog/Nova 105.1

 CBN raised funds to replace aging transmitter equipment and eliminated the off-air relay system in favor of a stereo 950 MHz link from the main studio in Ithaca.
 In September 1972, an RCA BTF-10E1 transmitter and BFC-10 circularly-polarized antenna were installed, increasing the ERP to 42 kW and greatly improving coverage in Syracuse.
 In October 1981, CBN sold WOIV to Forus Communications for $242,500, and in 1989, the call sign was changed again to WVOA.
 Cram Communications, headed by Syracuse broadcast entrepreneur Craig Fox, operated the station under a religious format from 1994 to 2001, then sold it for $5 million to Clear Channel, which converted it to a simulcast of WBBS with the calls WXBB.
-After one year, it flipped to active rock as WWDG, "The Dog", in 2002, but after four years of struggling ratings, it flipped to "Nova 105.1," with a hot adult contemporary format, in July 2006.
+After one year, it flipped to active rock as WWDG, "The Dog", in 2002, but after four years of struggling ratings, it flipped to "Nova 105.1", with a hot adult contemporary format, in July 2006.
 Clear Channel would later place the station in the Aloha Station Trust in 2008 due to the company's privatization plans.

 Sale back to Craig Fox

-On March 6, 2009, Craig Fox purchased the station back from Aloha, for only $1.25 million.
-The deal closed two months later, after which Fox and partner Samuel J. Furco temporarily took the station off the air.
-FoxFur Communications restored the former WVOA call letters and brought the station back on the air on May 19, 2009 as WVOA-FM, and aired Catholic religious programming, simulcasting WVOU.
+On March 6, 2009, Craig Fox purchased the station back from Aloha, for $1.25 million; the license would be transferred to FoxFur Communications, owned by Fox and partner Samuel J. Furco.
+The deal closed two months later, after which Fox and Furco temporarily took the station off the air.
+FoxFur Communications restored the former WVOA call letters and brought the station back on the air on May 19, 2009, as WVOA-FM, and aired religious programming, simulcasting WVOU.

 On August 14, 2009, WVOA-FM began stunting.
-The station started off simulcasting Radio Disney affiliate WOLF-AM.
+The station started off simulcasting Radio Disney affiliate WOLF (1490 AM).